silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskVariableApi.md

 # **GetTaskVariableBinary**
 > System.IO.Stream GetTaskVariableBinary (string id, string varName)

+Get Task Variable (Binary)

 Retrieves a binary variable from the context of a given task.
 Applicable for byte array and file variables.
 The variable must be visible from the task.
 It is visible from the task if it is a local task variable or declared in a parent scope of the task.
-See documentation on [visiblity of variables](https://docs.camunda.org/manual/7.14/user-guide/process-engine/variables/).
+See documentation on [visiblity of variables](https://docs.camunda.org/manual/7.15/user-guide/process-engine/variables/).

 ### Example
 ```csharp